Abdulahadahmadi/crud-app/brain storming of project/general functionality.md

 1. user register form:
+* create a form with name, email, age, address and gender feilds. ----> Done
-* user have to fill name, email, age, address, gender in form
+* user have to fill name, email, age, address, gender in form. ----->
-* a submit button saves user data in local storage.
+* a submit button saves user data in local storage. ------>
-*
+* save data of inputs in local storage.